HelloMukama/ride-sharing-backend/readme.md

 # Ride-Sharing Service Backend

+**NB: This project has been tested on Ubuntu 20.04 LTS**

 ## Overview

-This project of a backend go implementation for ride-sharing designed for scalability and reliability, demonstrating:
+This project of a backend Go implementation for ride-sharing is designed for scalability and reliability, demonstrating:

 - **Advanced Algorithm Design**: Efficiently assigns drivers to riders using optimized geospatial queries.
 - **API Integrations**: Fetches real-time driver locations from geolocation APIs with caching strategies.